sam2828-sketch/health_premium_prediction_project/README.md

 # health_premium_prediction_project
 Health Care Premium Prediction

-This project is a machine learning regression model that predicts health insurance premiums based on individual features such as age, gender, BMI, smoking status, and more.
-The goal is to provide an estimate of the expected insurance cost for an individual using real-world data.
+This project implements a machine learning regression model to predict health insurance premiums based on individual features such as age, gender, BMI, smoking status, and more.
+The objective is to estimate the expected insurance cost for an individual using a sample/synthetic dataset.

 Features